How to: Improve Diversity at your Business

 There’s also the fact that, historically, offering this kind of advice has been frowned upon.
-It has been seen as ‘rocking the boat’ or ‘making an issue out of nothing’ and has even lead to unjust firings.
-Thus, you need to make these discussions part and parcel of being in your workplace, for everyone.
+It has been seen as ‘rocking the boat’ or ‘making an issue out of nothing’ and has even led to unjust firings.
+Thus, you need to make these discussions part and parcel of being in your business, for everyone.

 Perhaps you could schedule regular meetings, focused exclusively on anticipating inclusion needs, and getting everyone’s input on how things are going.

 You’ll give everyone the tools they need to discuss these issues, without putting the additional workload onto already burdened people.

 Be proactive, not reactive.
 Don’t wait for an issue of inclusion to be flagged up.
 Discuss it regularly.

 (Note: Equally, you should make sure that certain voices aren’t drowning out others.
 If, for example, a WOC draws attention to an issue she’s having, and a white colleague talks over her because they’re not having the same issue, make sure to manage this).

 If you’ve got the resources, it might be worth considering putting together a team devoted to the issues of diversity and inclusion.
 If your HR team isn’t overburdened with hiring, you could also include it on their list of duties (and compensate them accordingly).

 The team that brought you Dropbox have had great success with this (and several other tactics you can learn from).
 By having a team, you can have a person whose whole job is to consider the logistics of attending events, planning development, anticipating needs and addressing issues.
 Long term, this keeps things far more efficient.

 While everyone should be aware of issues of diversity issues, and you should make sure everyone is working from the same page, but a team devoted to the nitty-gritty is hugely helpful